Live Puja Yagya

 Diwali, also known as Dipawali, is one of the most important, biggest, and brightest festivals in Hindu culture.
 The word Diwali means “a row of lights” (deep = light, avali = row), and it’s celebrated with five days of joyous festivities that illuminate the entire country.
 According to the Hindu calendar, Diwali begins on Dhanteras (13th lunar day of the dark fortnight in the month of Ashwin) and ends on Bhai Dooj (2nd lunar day of the bright fortnight in the month of Kartik).
 In the English calendar, Diwali typically falls between mid-October and mid-November.

-In 2024, the festival will start on Tuesday, October 29 with Dhanteras and conclude on Sunday, November 3 with Bhai Dooj.
+In 2026, the festival will start on Thursday, November 05 with Vasu Baras and conclude on Wednesday, November 11 with Bhai Dooj.

 Special Recommendations for Diwali Puja